 3. UI / UX Design

 The purpose of an app’s design is to deliver seamless and effortless user experiences with a polished look.

 The success of a mobile app certainly hinges on how well users are adopting and benefiting from all its features.
 The goal for mobile app UI / UX design is creating excellent user experiences making your app interactive, intuitive, and user-friendly.
 While polished UI designs will help with early adoption, your app must have intuitive user experiences to keep app users’ engaged.The purpose of an app's design is to deliver seamless and effortless user experiences with a polished look.Click To Tweet

 The first step of your mobile app design process is to determine the data your mobile app will display to the users, the data it will collect, user interactions with the finished product, and the user journeys within the app.

-Enterprise mobility solutions have users with different roles and privileges, and it is essential to incorporate these rules as part of your app’s information architecture.
+Enterprise mobility solutions have users with different roles and privileges, so it is essential to incorporate these rules as part of your app’s information architecture.
 Workflow diagrams help identify every possible interaction a user has with the app and the app’s navigation structure.

 Designers often start mobile app design with sketches on paper.
 Wireframes are the digital form of sketches.
 Wireframes are conceptual layouts, also referred to as low-fidelity mockups—they give visual structure to your app’s functional requirements.

-With wireframes, the focus is more on aesthetics and user experience, not on color schemes and styles.
+With wireframes, the focus is chiefly on aesthetics and user experience, not on color schemes and styles.
 Creating wireframes is a quick and cost-effective approach for designing app layouts and iterating thru them in the design review process.